makesource/ViewModelBindable/README.md

   }

   // This method is optional
-  // Use if you need
+  // Implement if you need
   func bindStyles() {
   }
 }